 Semester Hours 3

-Prerequisites Pre-Algebra (MA 100).
+Prerequisites College (College Algebra (MA110) or higher with a minimum grade of C

 Semester Fall

 Notes

 Does not satisfy any mathematics requirement.

 MA 110: College Algebra

 This is a reform math course.
 Students will work in collaborative groups on activities in which the mathematics arises from context.
 Real life data is interpreted numerically, symbolically and graphically.
 Topics include: linear, quadratic, rational and exponential functions.
 This course cannot be taken as a pre-requisite for Precalculus.